MORE INFO

 Are there Levels in classes?

-So be brave, try other styles and challenge yourself to grow.
+So be brave, give it a try and challenge yourself to grow.

 I am pregnant, which classes should I attend?

-Ebb & Flow advises you to check with your GP or Obstetrician before attending our heated classes. especially if you are new to Yoga.
-Some attend our Restore or Yin classes but please check with your Dr. first, and ask about safe modifications.
+Ebb & Flow advises you to check with your GP or Obstetrician before attending our classes. especially if you are new to Yoga or Reformer.